Japan has zero daily COVID-19 deaths for first time in 15 months - media | Health

 - Japan

-Japan recorded no daily deaths from COVID-19 for the first time in more than a year on Sunday, according to local media.
-Prior to Sunday, there hadn't been a day without a COVID-19 death since Aug.
-2, 2020, according to a tally by national broadcaster NHK.
-The latest figures from the health ministry showed three deaths on Saturday.
+Japan recorded no daily deaths from COVID-19 for the first time in more than a year on Sunday, local media said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)